 LWVBAE is devoted to educating voters.
 Here are some resources:

-- Smart Voter covers local, state and national elections for California –a LWVCEF project
+- Voter’s Edge covers local, state and national elections for California –a LWVCEF project

 - LWVBAE Pros and Cons on Local Ballot Measures. (will be updated close to an election)